qawemlilo/node-ping/README.md

 Node-ping is a simple app that monitors the availabilty of your websites.

-Please fill the config file with you details before using the app.
+Please fill in the config file with your details before using the app.